Training LeNet on MNIST¶

 fc1_layer = InnerProductLayer(name="ip1", output_dim=500, neuron=Neurons.ReLU(), bottoms=[:pool2], tops=[:ip1]) fc2_layer = InnerProductLayer(name="ip2", output_dim=10, bottoms=[:ip1], tops=[:ip2])

-Everything should be self-evident.
-The output_dim property of an inner product layer specifies the dimension of the output.
+Everything should be self-evidence.
+The output_dim property of an inner product layer specify the dimension of the output.
 Note the dimension of the input is automatically determined from the bottom data stream.

 Note for the first inner product layer, we specifies a Rectified Learning Unit (ReLU) activation function via the neuron property.
 An activation function could be added to almost all computation layers.
 By default, no activation function, or the identity activation function is used.
 We don’t use activation function for the last inner product layer, because that layer acts as a linear classifier.
 For more details, see Neurons (Activation Functions).